stianfro/blog/content/en/posts/gateway-api-1.md

 The HTTPRoute itself stays tidy and any extra customization can be offloaded to a SecurityPolicy, HTTPRouteFilter, BackendTrafficPolicy or ClientTrafficPolicy resource.

-By utilizing `spec.targetRefs`, this SecurityPolicy resource for example can be used per HTTPRoute or enfored for all routes on a specific Gateway.
+By utilizing `spec.targetRefs`, this SecurityPolicy resource for example can be used per HTTPRoute or enforced for all routes on a specific Gateway.

 {{< notice note >}}
 [SecurityPolicy](https://gateway.envoyproxy.io/latest/concepts/gateway_api_extensions/security-policy/) is specific to Envoy Gateway, but other implementations should have similar ways of configuring these types of settings.